New Imperialism: India

 The British also began connecting Indian cities by railroad and telegraph to make travel and communication easier as well as building an irrigation system for increasing agricultural production.
 When Western education was introduced in India, Indians were quite influenced by it, but the inequalities between the British ideals of governance and their treatment of Indians became clear.
 In response to this discriminatory treatment, a group of educated Indians established the Indian National Congress, demanding equal treatment and self-governance.

 John Robert Seeley, a Cambridge Professor of History, said, "Our acquisition of India was made blindly.
 Nothing great that has ever been done by Englishmen was done so unintentionally or accidentally as the conquest of India".
 According to him, the political control of India was not a conquest in the usual sense because it was not an act of a state.

 The new administrative arrangement, crowned with Queen Victoria's proclamation as Empress of India in 1876, effectively replaced the rule of a monopolistic enterprise with that of a trained civil service headed by graduates of Britain's top universities.
 The administration retained and increased the monopolies held by the company.
 The India Salt Act of 1882 included regulations enforcing a government monopoly on the collection and manufacture of salt; in 1923 a bill was passed doubling the salt tax.

 Southeast Asia

 After taking control of much of India, the British expanded further into Burma, Malaya, Singapore and Borneo, with these colonies becoming further sources of trade and raw materials for British goods.
-The United States laid claim to the Philippines, and after the Philippine–American War, took control of the country as one of its overseas possessions.
+France annexed all of Vietnam and Cambodia in the 1880s; in the following decade, France completed its Indochinese empire with the annexation of Laos, leaving the kingdom of Siam (now Thailand) with an uneasy independence as a neutral buffer between British and French-ruled lands.
+The United States laid claim to the Philippines, and after the Spanish–American War, took control of the archipelago as one of its overseas possessions.